taybart/code-actions.nvim/README.md

 }
 ```

-Thanks to [YaroSpace](https://github.com/YaroSpace) for the inital lsp code
+Thanks to [YaroSpace](https://github.com/YaroSpace) for the initial lsp code